litespeedtech/lscache_wp/litespeed-cache/readme.txt

 point to any plugin that needs to add cache tags to the current request.

 == Changelog ==
+= 1.0.8.1 - July 28 2016 =
+* Fixed a bug where check cacheable was sometimes not hit.
+* Fixed a bug where extra slashes in clear rules were stripped.

 = 1.0.8 - July 25 2016 =
 * Added purge all on update check to purge by post id logic.
 * Added uninstall logic.